-The Terms and Conditions of Investment as well as Appendix A "Overview of the organisation of the AIF" and Appendix B "Overview of the AIF" constitute a material entity.
+The Terms and Conditions of Investment as well as Appendix A "Overview of the organisation of the AIF" and Appendix B "Overview of the organisation of the AIF" constitute a material entity.
 The Terms and Conditions of Investment, Appendix A "Overview of the organisation of the AIF" and Appendix B "Overview of the AIF" are printed in full.
-The Terms and conditions of Investment, Appendix A "Overview of the organisation of the AIF" and Appendix B "Overview of the AIF" may be amended or supplemented by the AIFM wholly or in part at any time.
-Amendments of the Terms and Conditions of Investment, of Appendix A "Overview of the organisation of the AIF" and of Appendix B "Overview of the AIF" shall be subject to the prior consent of the FMA.
+The Terms and conditions of Investment, Appendix A "Overview of the organisation of the AIF" and Appendix B "Overview of the AIF" and Second the AIF" and Appendix B "Overview of the AIF" and Second the AIF" an

-Insofar as a matter in these Terms and Conditions of Investment is not regulated, legal relationships between the investors, the AIF and the AIFM shall be in accordance with the Articles, the Act of 19 December 2012 concerning the Managers of Alternative Investment Funds ("AIFMG"), the Ordinance concerning the Managers of Alternative Investment Funds ("AIFMV") in the respective valid version and, insofar as these do not contain regulations, in accordance with the provisions of the Liechtenstein Persons and Companies Act ("PGR") concerning companies limited by shares.
+Insofar as a matter in these Terms and Conditions of Investment is not regulated, legal relationships between the investors, the AIF and the AIFM shall be in accordance with the Articles, the Act of 19 December 2012 concerning the Managers of Alternative Investment Funds ("AIFMG"), the Ordinance concerning the Managers of Alternative Investment Funds ("AIFMG"), the Ordinance concerning the Managers of Alternative Investment Funds ("AIFMG"), the Ordinance concerning the Managers of Alternative Investment Funds ("AIFMG"), the Ordinance concerning the Managers of Alternative Investment Funds ("AIFMV") in the respective valid version and, insofar as these do not contain regulations, in accordance with the provisions of the Liechtenstein Persons and Companies Act ("PGR") concerning companies limited by shares.